-The Maternity Grant is a single (tax free) payment of £650.58 to help with the general cost of having a baby.
+The Maternity Grant is a single (tax free) payment of £650.58 (increasing to £667.59 from 3 October 2019) to help with the general cost of having a baby.
 It's normally paid directly into your bank account.

 If you have multiple births (twins, triplets or more), you'll get this amount for each baby.